 2013-14: Blueger skated in 40 of 41 games for Minnesota State in his second season and was second on the Mavericks with 22 assists.
 Playing both wing and center, he scored 4 goals and was +2 with 55 penalty minutes.
 Minnesota State finished second in the re-aligned Western College Hockey Association and won the league playoff title to earn an NCAA tournament berth.
 Blueger had a goal and two assists in the Mavericks’ 4-1 win over Ferris State in the Broadmoor Trophy championship game.
 Minnesota State lost, 2-1, to Massachusetts-Lowell in the NCAA Northeast Regional.

-Blueger is a Latvian who has played in North America since he was 14 and is a skilled forward who possesses dynamic stick-handling and puck distribution abilities.
-He has many key aspects of his game, such as his ability to take faceoffs and protect the puck.
-It is his silky puck-moving ability however that sets him apart from other prospects.
-Blueger is able to move through traffic with ease, as though the puck was attached to his stick.
+Blueger is a Latvian forward who has played in North America since he was 14.
+He is a skilled, two-way player who possesses a great hockey IQ.
 He also plays with a fair amount of physical flair, and is not afraid to get dirty in the corners or down low.
-Physically, he is thin and must continue to add bulk and strength.
+He is also very good at faceoffs.
+Physically, Blueger must continue to get stronger, but he has added a fair amount of strength since he was drafted in 2012.
 His skating is by no means a red flag but upgrading his explosiveness would make him a significantly greater threat offensively.